Michael Christopher Woodford: Biography

 Upon becoming CEO, Woodford discovered that hundreds of millions of dollars had been transferred from Olympus to advisers and companies located in places such as the Cayman Islands.
-After attempting to seek answers as to why the questionable transactions took place, he was dismissed from his position as President and CEO on 14 October 2011, although he retained his seat on the board of directors.
+After attempting to seek answers as to why the questionable transactions took place, he was dismissed from his position as president and CEO on 14 October 2011, although he retained his seat on the board of directors.
 As a result of Woodford's ousting, board chairman Kikukawa reassumed the titles of president and CEO but resigned these positions on 26 October 2011 and was succeeded by Shuichi Takayama.
 19 top current and former executives, including six present board members (including Takayama who resigned all his positions and left the company at an extraordinary general meeting in April 2012) are defendants to a lawsuit.

 Fearing for his safety after his dismissal, Woodford immediately left Japan and flew to England.
-After arrival in London he offered to speak to investigators.
+After arrival in London, he offered to speak to investigators.

 He returned to Tokyo on 23 November and later met with investigators and, under police escort, Olympus personnel.

 On 30 November 2011, Woodford resigned from the Olympus board but said that he had an "alternative plan" to manage the company by staging a proxy fight.
-However it has been reported that Woodford was rejected by Olympus's institutional investors because they were "uncomfortable with the Englishman's combative style and also his plans to recapitalise the company through private equity or a rights issue".
+However, it has been reported that Woodford was rejected by Olympus's institutional investors because they were "uncomfortable with the Englishman's combative style and also his plans to recapitalise the company through private equity or a rights issue".
 On 6 January 2012, on failing to secure support from Japanese institutional shareholders, Woodford announced that he would abandon his proxy fight to take control of the Olympus board.
 Instead, his lawyers had initiated legal proceedings in London seeking unspecified damages for dismissal from his four-year contract.
 Woodford said that the 12-week public scandal had taken an enormous emotional toll on him and his family: "I’m not superman.
 I can’t change opinion in Japan in such a profound way.
 That has to come from within."

+In April 2012, Woodford made a final visit to Tokyo to make a personal inquiry into corruption at the Olympus shareholders meeting.
+The board of directors refused to answer his questions, after which they were reapproved by Japanese institutional investors.
+Woodford also was able to meet with the anonymous whistleblower whose tip had resulted in the Facta investigation.
 In June 2012, Woodford was awarded £10 million in an out-of-court settlement with Olympus over his dismissal.

 After Olympus

 Since 2012, Woodford consults on corporate governance worldwide, speaks on human rights, whistleblower laws and road safety.
-In November 2012 Woodford published a book about the Olympus scandal, and a film was also underway.
+In November 2012, Woodford published a book about the Olympus scandal, Exposure: Inside the Olympus Scandal: How I Went from CEO to Whistleblower.
+A film was reportedly also underway.

 Woodford stated in 2014 his concerns that far from learning from the scandal, Japan's response was to become even more secretive and unsupportive of change in areas highlighted by the scandal.